Q. What type of events do you speak for?

 A. Laughter truly is the best medicine.
-My favorites include Carol Burnett, Tim Conway, Harvey Korman, Richard Pryor, Steve Martin, Howie Mandel, Gilda Radner, John Belushi, Lucille Ball, Whoopi Goldberg, Gene Wilder, Madeline Kahn, Eddie Murphy, and Dave Chapelle.
+My favorites include Carol Burnett, Tim Conway, Harvey Korman, Richard Pryor, Steve Martin, Gilda Radner, John Belushi, Dan Akroyd, Lucille Ball, Gene Wilder, Madeline Kahn, Eddie Murphy, and Dave Chapelle.

 Q. What music do you listen to?

 A. My musical tastes are varied.
-From hard rock, alternative rock, new age, world, blues, funk, R&B. My favorites go way back…Joe Walsh, Pink Floyd, Led Zeppelin, Aerosmith, Eagles, Heart, Bonnie Raitt, Stevie Ray Vaughn, Marvin Gaye, The Police, Sting, Nirvana, Lenny Kravitz, Alicia Keys, Foo Fighters, Sheryl Crow, Dave Matthews Band, Kenny Wayne Shepherd, Big Head Todd and the Monsters, Saliva, Alice in Chains, Rage Against the Machine, Prong, Queens of the Stone Age…the list goes on.
+From hard rock, alternative rock, new age, world, blues, funk, R&B. My favorites go way back…Joe Walsh, Pink Floyd, Led Zeppelin, Aerosmith, Eagles, Heart, Bonnie Raitt, Santana, Stevie Ray Vaughn, Marvin Gaye, The Police, Sting, Lenny Kravitz, Foo Fighters, Sheryl Crow, Kenny Wayne Shepherd, Saliva, Alice in Chains, Queens of the Stone Age…the list goes on.

 Q. What do you do for fun?

-A. Okay, this one will probably surprise you.
-I’m actually a great seamstress.
-I used to make all my suits for work.
-Unfortunately I don’t have the time now.
-I’m a huge sports fan and I love speed.
-Taking my nieces and nephews to Mile High Nationals (NHRA) rocks.
-I am an avid golfer and follow the PGA, USTA, NBA and NFL.
+A. I’m a huge sports fan and I love speed.
+Taking my nieces and nephews to Mile High Nationals (NHRA).
+I am an avid golfer and love being outside with my dogs.
 Hawaii is my favorite place on earth.
 I like to vacation at the beach.
 But my spiritual connection and rejuvenation comes from being in the Colorado Mountains.

 Q. Do you play any musical instruments?

-A. My mom was a music teacher so music was always in the mix.
-I started singing at a young age with my sisters.
-Mom insisted I learn piano, so I did.
-But violin was my instruments of choice.
-I started at 8 years old.
-I played in the Columbus Cadet Orchestra in Junior High and by college was second chair.
-I loved it and was a great violinist, but after school when it was time to focus on career it fell by the wayside.
+A. Yes, Mom (music teacher) insisted I learn piano.
+I was singing at a young age with my sisters.
+Yet, violin was my instruments of choice.
+I begged for two years to play and started lessons at age 8.
+I played in the Columbus Cadet Orchestra in Junior High and by college was second chair (that’s really good if you’re not musical).
+I loved it and was a great violinist, but when it was time to focus on career it fell by the wayside.

-I also played saxophone in the school band from grade school through college and sang in school choirs and groups.
+I played saxophone from grade school through college and sang in school choirs and groups.
 I toured internationally with the Continental Singers in 1978.
-We traveled all over the U.S. and to Helsinki, Finland, Oslo, Norway, Copenhagen, Denmark (my ancestral homeland) and to Leningrad, Russia.
+We traveled all over the U.S. and to Helsinki, Finland, Oslo, Norway, Copenhagen, Denmark (my ancestral homeland) and to Leningrad (now St Petersburg), Russia.
 In my forties I started writing lyrics.
-I’ve written and recorded 12 songs as “Shewolf.”
-They’re alternative rock with a couple of ballads mixed in.
+I wrote and and recorded 13 songs as “Shewolf,” alas it was short-lived although I loved it.

 Q. What’s with the wolves?

 A. I love animals.
 Especially wolves and arctic dogs.
 I’m drawn to their independence, spirit and loyalty.
 Love their eyes, beautiful tails and howling.
-Hence Shewolf Press (my publishing company) and Shewolf (my band).
+Hence Shewolf Press (my publishing company).
 Animals have so much to teach us about life and have incredible hearts and energy.
-I’ve had three dogs; my Samoyed, Alta, my Akita/Malamute mix Yager who are now both gone.
-Sasha my Malamute left me at the young age of six when she developed pancreatic cancer.
-It broke my heart, but there will be another canine love in my life.
+I’ve had a Samoyed (my first) and Malamutes…as close as I can get to wolves.

 Q. How do you deal with obstacles, drama and adversity?